ianrolls/IanRolls/README.md

 # Ian Rolls' Repo
 Hi, I'm a recent computer science graduate working on some personal projects and looking for work.
 This is my personal Repo containing all of my projects.
 Hope you enjoy!
-Below is the list and description of some of my work.
+Below is a list with a short description of some of my work.
 Thanks for checking it out!

 ---